Last updated: 20 July 2020

 If you haven’t already made an easily accessible list of the medicines that you are taking regularly, it is a good idea to do so now.

 In addition, it is important to continue eating a good diet with plenty of fresh food, limiting alcohol intake, and reducing or stopping smoking if possible.
-People are also encouraged to keep exercising regularly, while following the Department of Health’s social distancing guidelines, throughout the COVID-19 pandemic
+People are also encouraged to keep exercising regularly, while following the Department of Health’s physical distancing guidelines, throughout the COVID-19 pandemic

-Practicing good hygiene and social distancing is crucial for people with high blood pressure, to avoid the risk of infection with COVID-19, as they are more likely to become seriously ill.
+Practicing good hygiene and physical distancing is crucial for people with high blood pressure, to avoid the risk of infection with COVID-19, as they are more likely to become seriously ill.
 It’s important for people with chronic heart disease to have a flu vaccine, as they are at increased risk of complication from seasonal influenza.

 Do blood pressure-lowering medicines make COVID-19 more severe?